powerhome/oss-guide/docs/publishing/approval.md

 ### Process

-Once you have SDRB approval, proceed to [release](../publishing/release.md) your project.
+Once you have SDRT approval, proceed to [release](../publishing/release.md) your project.
 You can go back and review the [prepare your request](../publishing/prepare.md) step, or return to the [Publishing Overview](../publishing/publish.md).